-Here at Kent Invicta Chamber of Commerce, we have partnered with Furley Page Solicitors to bring you virtual business networking.
+Here at Kent Invicta Chamber of Commerce, we have partnered with Furley Page Solicitors to bring you Virtual Business Networking.

 Conversations with our guest speaker will be followed by 3 breakout room sessions where attendees can delve deeper into this discussion, or discuss their own topic in more depth.
-Between these sessions, we will invite attendees to join in a game on Kahoot! using their mobile phones which the winner will be offered a 3 minute elevator pitch in the next session.

 Virtual Business Networking is a fun way of networking which is highly interactive, sparking interesting conversations and aims to bring like-minded people together, guide forward new ideas and form new business relationships.
 These events are hugely popular with SME’s in Kent and aimed at businesses from all sectors.